Safety & Security

 - South Campus - Dublin: Campus Security Day: 478-595-6603; Evening: 478-595-6596 or 478-595-6553

 - South Campus - Little Ocmulgee Instructional Center: Campus Security Day & Evening: 229-868-7834 or 229-868-7857

 - Hancock County Center: Campus Security Day & Evening 478-232-7241

 OFTC has an on-campus alert system where students and employees are notified of emergency situations.
 The alert systems on each campus will be used as a “Best Effort” attempt to notify faculty/staff and students of any event which may affect the opening/closing of the college, require a campus lock down, evacuation or other event, as determined necessary by authorized officials of the College.
 The Emergency Procedures Guide for each campus spells out specific procedures to take in the event of an on-campus emergency.

-This WEB site link is for the OFTC service delivery area where faculty, staff, students and visitors can set up an emergency alert notification on their cell, pager or email.
+These web sites allow faculty, staff, students and visitors to set up an emergency alert notification on their cell, pager or email.
 Persons in our service area can check for alerts while at home or at school.

 CodeRED Weather Warning is a unique service that automatically notifies citizens in the path of severe weather just moments after a warning has been issued by the National Weather Service.
 This limited CodeRED Weather Warning subscription is available at no direct cost.
 This system will telephone all or targeted areas of the County in case of an emergency situation that requires immediate action (such as tornados, severe thunderstorms, missing child or evacuation notices).